KelvinHung203/halo-passport-app/README.md

 Halo is an app helping users to tidy up all the vaccination and test record, also being an immunity passport when boarding.

-Considering some travellers having a busy schedule, a Time Line function is designed and shows all the details of the vaccination and test did or going to be carry out.
-It aims to help users to
+Considering some travellers having a busy schedule, a Time Line function is designed and shows all the details of the vaccinations and tests did or going to be carry out.
+It aims to help users to manage and keep up-to-date with all the stuffs related to the COVID vaccinations and tests.
+For example, users can be acknowledge when will be the time realeasing the test result and hence read the result at the app.

+After collecting the result, Halo passport can then be used as an immunity passport.
+A quick reponse (QR) code will be generated at the app directing to the record of the vaccinations and tests stored in IPFS and blockchain.
+The customs officers can scan the QR code to check personal information of the users and status of them.
+As the record of vaccinations and tests are directly sent from  the clinic, hospital and laboratory.
+It is merely possible to falsify the result.